snap-one/docs-driverworks-proxyprotocol/source/includes/40.6_Camera_Proxy_Extras_Interface_Library/_6-EXTRASLIST.md

 ### ExtrasList:makeSetupXml

- Returns XML string that represents the list setup with all extraparameters
+ Returns XML string that represents the list setup with all extra parameters

  Makes XML that should be integrated in the response to GET\_EXTRAS\_SETUP Proxy message.